jonsamp/date-streaks/README.md

 ### `trackRecord`

-Track record returns a list of dates from a date into the past with the provided dates marked as `true`.
+Track record returns a list of dates from a specified date into the past with the provided dates marked as `true`.
 This is especially helpful for features where you want to show users a calendar of dates where they completed some task.
-By defaulted

 #### Example